tesmarishy/qubership-envgene/docs/sd-processing.md

 1. [`basic-merge`](#basic-merge-sd-merge-mode): The merge produces a SD sufficient for EnvGene to calculate the Effective Set.
 In this mode, SD applications and components are added and/or modified.
 2. [`basic-exclusion-merge`](#basic-exclusion-merge-sd-merge-mode): The merge produces a SD sufficient for EnvGene to calculate the Effective Set.
 In this mode, SD applications and components are removed and/or modified.
 3. [`extended-merge`](#extended-merge-sd-merge-mode): The merge produces an SD that can be used (with certain limitations) outside of EnvGene, for deployment or delivery purposes as well as Effective Set calculation by EnvGene.
 In this mode, SD applications and components are added and/or modified.
-4. `replace`: Performs complete replacement - the incoming SD entirely overwrites the repository SD without merging.
+4. `replace`: Performs complete replacement - the incoming SD entirely overwrites the repositorysitory SD without merging.

 #### `basic-merge` SD Merge Mode